Trump Braces For Mueller Report As Early As Next Week

 — The Hill (@thehill) February 20, 2019

-Mueller’s work has largely carried on in secrecy, with very little in the way of leaks or official statements from the Special Counsel’s office.
-There has been a recent trickle of evidence that a conclusion could be approaching, however, as individuals have rolled off of Mueller’s team and some special counsel employees have recently been spotted transporting file boxes, a move that could represent an upcoming transfer of paperwork related to the case.
+Mueller’s work has largely carried on in secrecy, with very little in the way of leaks or official statements from the special counsel’s office.
+There has been a recent trickle of evidence that a conclusion could be approaching as individuals have rolled off of Mueller’s team and some special counsel employees have recently been spotted transporting file boxes, a move that could represent an upcoming transfer of paperwork related to the case.

-In another potential hint of a wind-down, Mueller’s grand jury that has been used to return indictments of the likes of Roger Stone, Paul Manafort, and several Russians has been apparently inactive since the January 24 charges against stone, suggesting the possible conclusion of Mueller indictments.
+In another potential hint of a wind-down, Mueller’s grand jury that has been used to return indictments of the likes of Roger Stone, Paul Manafort, and several Russians has been apparently inactive since the January 24 charges against Stone, suggesting the possible conclusion of Mueller indictments.

 Charges and other activity will doubtlessly continue through other offices and in other jurisdictions, many at the direction or request of the special counsel’s office.
 The D.C.
 U.S. Attorney’s office, for example, could carry on work for certain aspects of prosecution even after Mueller’s involvement has ended.